gtuzi/DetectLaneLines/README.md

 Too high of a filterorder would not be as responsive to fast changing directions.
 Issue with high thresholds for edge genration: too high of a threshold would cause performance to suffer on roads with fainting lane paint

+## Files
+ - LineDetectionNotebook_jupyter.ipynb:  Jupyter notebook file encompasing all functions
+ - Project_Harness.py: Harness used to debug through the functionality